Join AHEC Scholars and achieve more!

 Practice Transformation

 Aims to fully support quality improvement and patient-centered care through goal-setting, leadership, practice facilitation, workflow changes, measuring outcomes, and adapting organizational tools and processes to support new team-based models of care delivery.
-AHEC programs are expected to develop and implement educational and training activities and build and strengthen strategic partnerships.
-Educational and training activities under practice transformation must target the specific skills and competencies needed to prepare students and practicing health professionals to effectively practice in a transforming health care system.

 Social Determinants of Health